Global Header

 2. Block duplicate and non-public pages

-Duplicate content is a common problem that can hurt your SEO.
+Duplicate content is a common issue that can negatively impact your SEO.
 It confuses search engines and weakens your website’s authority.

 Using robots.txt, you can block access to duplicate pages, like PDF versions or older content.
 This way, search engines can focus on the original and most important versions of your pages.